Add Excel table and cell styles

 - Add Excel table and cell styles

-Excel's Format as Table feature allows you to quickly transform a selected range of cells into a formatted table.
+Excel's Format as Table feature allows you to quickly transform a range of cells into a formatted table.
 However, this formatting is applied independently of regular cell formatting, and is therefore, for example, not recognized by VBA macros.
 Moreover, applying it is somewhat cumbersome, requiring at least three clicks.

-think-cell allows you to define up to ten favorites and apply them to the selected range as regular cell formatting with a single click in the Ribbon.
+think-cell allows you to define up to ten favorites and apply them to the selected range as regular cell formatting with a single click in the ribbon.

 - Create a completely new style by selecting New Table Style.

-- Right-click the Ribbon and select Customize the Ribbon.
+- Right-click the ribbon and select Customize the Ribbon.

 - On the left, go to Main Tabs > think-cell Commands > think-cell Commands.

-- Select think-cell Table Style n, where n is the number you picked in step 2.
+- Select think-cell Table Style N, where